 - Mercadante S, Klepstad P, et al. Sympathetic blocks for visceral cancer pain management: a systematic review and EAPC recommendations.
 Critical Reviews in Oncology/Hematology.
 2015; 96:577-83.

 Version History: This Fast Fact was originally edited by David E Weissman MD.
 2nd Edition was edited by Drew A Rosielle MD November 2007.
-3rd Edition version edited in December 2015 by Sean Marks MD – Reference #6 added and incorporated into the text.
+3rd Edition version edited in December 2015 by Sean Marks MD; 4th edition entailed a more significant content revision and was completed by Victor Yu MD and Maxime Debrosse MD.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.